puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 documentation.)

 3. *Before* starting the VM for the first time, you will need to adjust its settings.
-Allocate 2 CPUs and at least 2GB (2048 MB) of RAM.
+Allocate 2 CPUs.
+We recommend allocating 4GB of memory for the best performance.
+If you don't have enough memory on your host machine, you leave the allocation at 2GB, though you may encounter stability and performance issues.
 Set the *Network Adapter* to *Bridged*.
 Use an *Autodetect* setting if available, or accept the default Network Adapter name.
 (If you started the VM before making these changes, you may need to restart the VM before the settings will be applied correctly.)